worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter THREE: THE PATTERN

-### October-December 1977
+**October-December 1977**

-Sarah wasn't supposed to have access to the full telemetry archives.
+Liv wasn't supposed to have access to the full telemetry archives.
 Junior technicians got real-time monitoring and summary reports.
 The detailed data streams—every sensor reading, every power fluctuation, every bit and byte the spacecraft transmitted—that was for specialists.

 But Webb had shown her a trick.
 The archive system ran on punch cards with access codes.
 Most people had codes for their specific area: power systems, navigation, science instruments.
 But there was a generic diagnostic code—9999—that maintenance used when they needed to check system integrity.
 Webb had mentioned it offhand one night: "If you ever need to pull historical data for comparison, 9999 gets you read-only access to everything."

-Sarah started coming in early.
+Liv started coming in early.
 An hour before her shift, when the building was nearly empty.
 She'd use one of the archive terminals in the back room, punch in 9999, and download telemetry data to magnetic tape.
 Then she'd take the tapes home and analyze them on her personal computer—an IMSAI 8080 kit she'd built herself, sitting on her kitchen table and connected to a borrowed oscilloscope.

 Julie thought she was insane.
 "You work with computers all day and then come home and work with computers all night.
-This is not healthy, Sarah."
+This is not healthy, Liv."

 "I'm just checking something."

 "You're obsessed.
 You've been 'just checking something' for six weeks now.
 You barely eat.
 You barely sleep.
 This isn't normal."

-But Sarah couldn't stop.
+But Liv couldn't stop.
 Because she'd found something.

 The V2 dropout on October 12 had lasted exactly 7 hours, 40 minutes, 0 seconds.
 She'd been checking the exact duration because precision bothered her—if it were really solar interference, why would it be so precise?